litehelpers/cordova-sqlite-evplus-ext-legacy-build-free/README.md

 ## Known issues

-- Multi-page apps are not supported and known to be broken on Android ~~(and Amazon Fire-OS)~~.
+- Multi-page apps are not supported and ~~known to~~ _may_ be broken on Android
-- Using web workers is currently not supported and known to be broken on Android ~~(and Amazon Fire-OS)~~.
+- Using web workers is currently not supported and known to be broken on Android
-- ~~INSERT statement that affects multiple rows (due to SELECT cause or using triggers, for example) does not report proper rowsAffected on Android (in case [Android-sqlite-connector](https://github.com/liteglue/Android-sqlite-connector) is disabled) or Amazon Fire-OS~~.
 - On Windows "Universal" (8.1), rowsAffected can be wrong when there are multiple levels of nesting of INSERT statements.
-- Memory issue observed when adding a large number of records on Android ~~and Amazon Fire-OS~~, due to JSON implementation
+- Memory issue observed when adding a large number of records on Android, due to JSON implementation
 - A stability issue was reported on the iOS version when in use together with [SockJS](http://sockjs.org/) client such as [pusher-js](https://github.com/pusher/pusher-js) at the same time.
 The workaround is to call sqlite functions and [SockJS](http://sockjs.org/) client functions in separate ticks (using setTimeout with 0 timeout).
 - If a sql statement fails for which there is no error handler or the error handler does not return `false` to signal transaction recovery, the plugin fires the remaining sql callbacks before aborting the transaction.